ThatNerdSquared/lento/README.md

 [TODO: Build from source instructions]

 ## Contributing
-I'm currently not accepting any PRs or outside commits to this repo, but feel free to open issues with any feedback you might have!
+We're currently not accepting any PRs or outside commits to this repo, but feel free to open issues with any feedback you might have!